Daylight saving time 2023, when to move the hands forward and how to prevent inconveniences – breaking latest news-breakinglatest.news-Breaking Latest News

 •Creare and ritual before going to bed: brushing your teeth and then relaxing by reading, practicing mindfulness, emptying your mind.

 •Avoid electronic devices at least an hour before sleep.
-If you can’t help it, consult them standing.
+If you can’t help it, consult them standing up.
 When the body signals that it is tired of being in that position, turn them off and lie down.

 • If you like games, try the puzzle alarm clock: you need to solve the puzzle to turn it off.